 Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

-AIM Biffa Award History Makers
+Meet the AIM Biffa Award History Makers

 Football’s first female superstar

 Opening in Spring 2021, the National Football Museum in Manchester will tell the story of Lily Parr, football’s first female superstar.
 Starting her career at hometown team St Helens Ladies, Parr moved on to Dick, Kerr Ladies FC and later Preston Ladies.
 Operating as an outside left winger, it’s believed she scored more than 980 goals in a 32-year career.

 When Arkwright met Strutt; Creating a cotton spinning legacy

 The Arkwright Society at Cromford Mills will explore the story of Jedediah Strutt and Sir Richard Arkwright, who between them built the world’s first successful water powered cotton spinning mill at Cromford, creating the modern factory system and marking the start of the Industrial Revolution.
 A new CGI experience inside the first mill will bring these characters to life and reveal more about the challenges they faced and their huge impact on society at the time.

 From August 2021, visitors to Milton’s Cottage will be able to take an augmented reality (AR) journey through John Milton’s only surviving residence.
 Imagine being surrounded by a world of demons, talking snakes and other characters from Paradise Lost, which he completed at Milton’s Cottage.
 Or seeing the ghost of the blind poet himself describing his perilous journey to escape the Great Plague and completing his greatest poem.
 AR interaction will enable a new generation to discover the impact of Milton’s writing on our politics, society, literature and even the language we speak.